Justice Department formally appeals appointment of special master in Mar-a-Lago documents case - KTVZ

 The Justice Department officially appealed the appointment of the special master, who is overseeing the review of documents seized from former President Donald Trump‘s Mar-a-Lago estate, in a brief filed with the 11th Circuit Court of Appeals on Friday.

-The special master — Raymond Dearie, a senior federal judge based in Brooklyn — has already started the process for the review of about 11,000 documents taken from Mar-a-Lago in August.
+The special master — Raymond Dearie, a senior federal judge based in Brooklyn — has already started the process for the review.
 If the department is ultimately successful in its appeal, the special master could be ordered to halt the review process.

 This appeals process, however, will take at least several weeks.
 While a federal judge did grant the department’s request to expedite the appeal, Trump’s legal team still has until November 10 to file a response, and the 11th Circuit will not schedule oral arguments until after the department files a subsequent reply on November 17.